BR0kEN-/cikit/README.md

 # Continuous Integration Kit

-**CIKit** is [Ansible](https://github.com/ansible/ansible) based system for web application development.
-You are able to deploy a local web-server based on [Vagrant](https://github.com/mitchellh/vagrant) and/or remote one with this tool.

-The power of the system - simplicity.
-The provisioning is the same whether it's local or remote machine, except of a logic for installing additional software on remote machine (Jenkins, for example), but it's also quite simple (just `when: not vagrant` as a condition for Ansible tasks).
+**CIKit** - [Ansible](https://github.com/ansible/ansible)-based system for deploying development environments or clusters of them.
+With this tool everyone is able to create virtual machine (based on [Vagrant](https://github.com/mitchellh/vagrant) using VirtualBox provider) for particular team member, matrix of continuous integration servers or single CI server for project(s).

 *Currently based on [Ubuntu 16.04 LTS (64bit)](docs/vagrant/box)*.